junchaoIU/junchaoIU.github.io/_pages/about.md

 - [2025-03-04] 🔥 We’re excited to announce a shared task at NLPCC 2025: [LLM-Generated Text Detection](https://github.com/NLP2CT/NLPCC-2025-Task1) !!!
 This task focuses on Chinese and offers a great opportunity to explore unique findings compared to English detection.
 Join us and create your own detector now! 🚀
 - [2024-11-31] One paper accepted by **COLING 2025** as first-author: *[Who Wrote This?
 The Key to Zero-Shot LLM-Generated Text Detection Is GECScore](https://arxiv.org/abs/2405.04286)*.
 We introduce a novel black-box zero-shot method for detecting LLM-generated text, called GECScore 🔍.
 This method is remarkably simple yet effective, based on the observation that LLMs tend to prefer grammatically correcting human-written text over LLM-generated text.
 - [2024-11-28] One paper accepted by **Computational Linguistics (CL)** as first-author: *[A Survey on LLM-generated Text Detection: Necessity, Methods, and Future Directions](https://arxiv.org/abs/2310.14724)*.
 This survey offers a comprehensive overview of the latest advancements in LLM-generated text detection, highlighting the urgent need for more robust methods.
 It reviews mainstream approaches, addresses key challenges, and outlines promising future research directions.
 The paper serves as both a clear introduction for newcomers and a valuable resource for experts seeking updates in the field.
-- [2024-09-27] One paper accepted by **NeurIPS 2024 D&B Track** as first-author: *[DetectRL: Benchmarking LLM-Generated Text Detection in Real-World Scenarios](https://openreview.net/forum?id=ZGMkOikEyv)*.
+- [2024-09-27] One paper accepted by **NeurIPS 2024** as first-author: *[DetectRL: Benchmarking LLM-Generated Text Detection in Real-World Scenarios](https://openreview.net/forum?id=ZGMkOikEyv)*.
 We introduce a new benchmark, **DetectRL**, which covers multiple realistic scenarios, including usage of various prompts, human revisions of LLM-generated text, adversarial spelling errors, taking measures to attack detectors, etc., provide real utility to researchers on the topic and practitioners looking for consistent evaluation methods.

 <!-- 这是一个注释，读者看不到 - [2023-12-23] Really excited that my girlfriend and I published our first paper.
 It is worth commemorating this moment.
 Welcome to access it: *[Evolutionary game analysis of prefabricated buildings adoption under carbon emission trading scheme](https://www.sciencedirect.com/science/article/pii/S0360132323011484)*. -->
 <!-- 这是一个注释，读者看不到 - [2023-10-23] Our survey paper on **LLM-generated Text Detection** is now available on arxiv: *[A Survey on LLM-generated Text Detection: Necessity, Methods, and Future Directions](https://arxiv.org/abs/2310.14724)*. -->